 How to Create a Great Ad for Streaming Radio

-A great audio ad starts with great copy.
+A great audio ad starts with a great copy.
 Having a well-written script is the foundation for how well your ad will perform.
-It needs to be concise and it needs to get right to the point and do so in a snappy and sharp way.
+It needs to be concise, and it needs to get right to the point and do so in a snappy and sharp way.

 With that said, here are the highlights of the elements that make for a great ad: